Derrick Thomas: Legacy

-Thomas was named 1st team All-Pro 2 times and was named to the Pro Bowl 9 times.
-He is 17th all-time in sacks and at the time of his death in 2000, he was 9th all-time with 126.5.
-He remains the Chiefs' all-time leader in sacks, safeties, forced fumbles, fumble recoveries, and defensive touchdowns.
+Thomas was named first-team All-Pro two times and was named to the Pro Bowl nine times.
+He is 18th all-time in sacks and at the time of his death in 2000, he was 9th all-time with 126.5.
+He remains the Chiefs' all-time leader in sacks, safeties, forced fumbles, and fumble recoveries.
 During his career, he recorded 1 interception and recovered 19 fumbles, returning them for 161 yards and 4 touchdowns.
-Thomas said in interviews his favorite quarterback to sack was Denver Broncos quarterback John Elway, who he sacked 26 times.
+Thomas said in interviews his favorite quarterback to sack was Denver Broncos quarterback John Elway, whom he sacked 26 times.
 The sack total over Elway is most against any quarterback in Thomas' career and the most any individual player sacked Elway.
 He was posthumously inducted into the Chiefs Hall of Fame in 2000, with the Chiefs breaking the tradition of waiting four years after the end of the player's career.
 In 2009, he was posthumously inducted into the Pro Football Hall of Fame.
 Later that same year, the Chiefs retired the number 58 in honor of him.
 Following his death until it was officially retired, the Chiefs did not reissue the number.
 The Chiefs also named their player of the year award in Thomas' honor, an award he won twice himself prior to the award being named in his honor.
+He is the only NFL player to die during their career that was later inducted to the Hall of Fame.